projmate/coffee-backbone-sourcemap/README.md

 * Builds are based on environments (development, test, production)
 * Simple filters and pipelines for asset processing
 * An enhanced, cross-platform shell library based on ShellJS
-* Watch is built into every task
+* Watch is built-in
+* LiveReload is built-in

 ## Installation